-As we have previously pointed-out in Section~\ref{sec:MM-RCs} that dynamical modelling in possession with NFW halo attempts to suppress stellar mass content, as shown in the left panel of Figure~\ref{fig:Mdyn-Mphot-Mbulge}.
-Therefore the DM fraction obtained in this case is higher in comparison to Burkert halo case, see right panel of Figure~\ref{fig:fdm-out-obs}.
-The latter argument is clearly visible from co-added RC (blue hexagons) analysis.
-This suggests that dynamical modelling with the NFW halo requires a precise baryon information, while the Burkert halo does not and is still able to constrain the physical properties of galaxies, for example stellar masses.
-This is the reason $\fdm$-$M_*$ relation obtained with Burkert halo matches very well with the $\fdm$-$M_*$ relation of the model-independent approach (blue shaded region).
-However, this can not be a piece of strong evidence to discard one model over the other because measurements from NFW models are still in good agreement within the 1$\sigma$ uncertainty.
+As we discussed in Section~\ref{sec:MM-RCs}, dynamical modeling assuming a NFW halo profile tends to suppress stellar mass (see left panel of Figure~\ref{fig:Mdyn-Mphot-Mbulge}).
+Therefore, the DM fraction obtained in this case is higher in comparison to the Burkert halo case (see right panel of Figure~\ref{fig:fdm-out-obs}).
+The latter argument is clearly visible from a coadded RC (blue hexagons) analysis.
+This suggests that dynamical modeling with the NFW halo requires precise baryon information, while the Burkert halo does not and it is still able to constrain the physical properties of galaxies, for example stellar masses.
+This is the reason that the $\fdm$-$M_*$ relation obtained with the Burkert halo matches that inferred in \citet{GS21b} very well for which a halo model-independent approach was used (blue shaded region in Figure~\ref{fig:fdm-out-obs}).
+However, this cannot be a strong piece of evidence to discard one model over the other because measurements from NFW models are still in good agreement within the 1$\sigma$ uncertainty.

-\subsection{Structural Properties of DM}
+\subsection{Structural properties of DM}